There’s a new SEO strategy that’s crushing it right now.

 The end result was “Mobile SEO: The Definitive Guide”.

-And largely thanks to The Skyscraper Technique 2.0, it quickly climbed to the #1 for my target keyword:
+And largely thanks to The Skyscraper Technique 2.0, it quickly climbed to #1 for my target keyword:

-(Above heavyweights like Moz, Search Engine Land… even Google itself)
+(Above heavyweights like Moz, Search Engine Land… even Google itself.)

 And now it’s time to…